CodeMC/RuntimeTransformer/README.md

 ## Compiling

-Run this command to build the project.
+Run the below command to build the project.
 `./gradlew build`

 ## Installation

-To install the api and agent jar into your local maven repo run `./gradlew publishToMavenLocal`
+To install the api and agent jar into your local maven repo, run `./gradlew publishToMavenLocal`

 The library can then be included using one of the following dependency definitions: